kkmymm/kkmymm.github.io/README.md

-# Welcome to New KPOP Site!
+# Welcome to Old-New KPOP Site!
 by @kkmymm - Kymm Guadalupe of 9-Brebeuf A

 ### Information